-(1) IN GENERAL.-In the election rules established under section 802, the Senate may require that an undergraduate consult with the Executive Secretary or the designee of the Executive Secretary regarding the proper style, usage, grammar, and organization of an intended referendum question if that referendum would affect this Constitution, a charter, or any other USG document.

-(2) CONSULTATION BEFORE COLLECTION OF SIGNATURES.-If the Senate creates a requirement under paragraph (1), the Senate shall require that the consultation occur before the undergraduate begins collecting signatures on the petition.

-(d) DEADLINE FOR SUBMISSION.-The Senate shall have the power to outline specific guidelines and regulations regarding the deadline for submission as established under section 802.
+- (1) IN GENERAL.-In the election rules established under section 802, the Senate may require that an undergraduate consult with the Senate or the designee of the Senate regarding the proper style, usage, grammar, and organization of an intended referendum question. - (2) CONSULTATION BEFORE COLLECTION OF SIGNATURES.-If the Senate creates a requirement under paragraph (1), the Senate shall require that the consultation occur before the undergraduate begins collecting signatures on the petition. - (d) DEADLINE FOR SUBMISSION.-The Senate shall have the power to outline specific guidelines and regulations regarding the deadline for submission as established under section 802.

 [Art.
 X, § B.]-(Amend.
-4, § 2, November 22, 2015.)
+4, § 2, Nov.
+22, 2015; amend.
+9, § 5, Oct.
+25, 2020.)